mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 ```
 ]]]

-You will receive an `HTTP STATUS 202 (Accepted)` in response if no error is found, and the report will be generated asynchronously.
+In the absence of errors, an HTTP status code of `202 (Accepted)` will be issued.
+After that, your report will be generated asynchronously.
+You will receive, as a response, a JSON structure with relevant information regarding your creation request.

 ----[mlm, mla, mco, mpe, mlu, mlc]----
-An `HTTP STATUS 203 (Non-Authoritative Information)` response indicates that the request is as expected, however, it was not possible to create your report and it will be necessary to request it again with the dates indicated by the system.
+An HTTP status response of `203 (Non-Authoritative Information)` indicates that the request occurred as expected; however, it was not possible to create your report, and you will need to request it again with the dates indicated in the system.

 ------------

-### 2. Query
+### Query report

-Check the API according to the snippet below to see if the report creation is ready:
+Consult the API as follows to explore the list of reports you have generated:

 [[[
 ```curl